 Generating sustainable electricity from wastewater biogas

-Cassava starch is a large industry in Thailand, but its production produces large amounts of wastewater.
-When stored in large open lagoons, this wastewater emits methane into the atmosphere; a greenhouse gas 21 times more potent than CO2.
+The production of cassava starch is a large industry in Thailand.
+It's production however, produces large amounts of wastewater that, when stored in large open lagoons, emits harmful methane emissions into the atmosphere.
+Methane is a greenhouse gas 21 times more potent than CO2.

 treated each year on average, providing a clean recycled water resource to farmers